Thrush in your horse’s hooves!

 Keep everything clean and dry.

 - There are some great over-the-hoof boots that can be used temporarily to help the healing process.
 The bottom line is to be super diligent about picking and inspecting your horse’s hooves.
-If you see (or smell) something funky, start to treat it right away!
+If you see (or smell) something funky, treat it immediately!

 This easy, temp boot keeps things clean and dry, and can be used with a horseshoe.